chrisHuxi/ML-project1-Sentiment-Analysis/README.md

 3. tokenize the sentence to words;
 4. extend the abbreviations (eg. "isn't -> is not");
 5. convert all words to lower-case, remove stop words and punctuation;
-6. write the cleared text to file
+6. write the cleared text to file;
 ```

 Besides, according to different classifier(NB or CNN), there is also small difference: